container-storage-interface/spec/spec.md

   // CO SHALL pass this information along with the `id` to subsequent
   // calls.
   VolumeMetadata metadata = 5;
 }

-// Specify how a volume can be accessed. message AccessMode {
-  enum Mode {
-    UNKNOWN = 0;

-    // Can be published as read/write at one node at a time.
-    SINGLE_NODE_WRITER = 1;

-    // Can be published as readonly at one node at a time.
-    SINGLE_NODE_READER_ONLY = 2;

-    // Can be published as readonly at multiple nodes simultaneously.
-    MULTI_NODE_READER_ONLY = 3;

-    // Can be published at multiple nodes simultaneously.
-Only one of
-    // the node can be used as read/write.
-The rest will be readonly.
-    MULTI_NODE_SINGLE_WRITER = 4;

-    // Can be published as read/write at multiple nodes simultaneously.
-    MULTI_NODE_MULTI_WRITER = 5;
-  }

-  // This field is REQUIRED.
-  Mode mode = 1;
-}

 // The identity of the volume.